zandra/14-user-auth/README.md

-# User Overview
+# Walkthrough

-Hello and welcome to the User walk-though, a deep dive into our application's user creation and login authentication.
+Hello and welcome to the User and Passport documents, a deep dive into our application's user creation and login authentication.

 - [User Overview](#user-overview)
   - [User Schema](#user-schema)